natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/M.D.450B%20Barougan.md

 * Has stronger landing gear than the Ouragan
 * Has a drogue chute for stopping quicker
+* Can carry a decent amount of rockets for its BR.
+* Good energy retention below 600 km/h
+* Is on the faster side of early jets, topping at around 940 km/h, putting it close to the F84

 '''Cons:'''

 * Worse than average roll rate
+* Compresses heavily at higher speeds
+* 20 mm tends to be unreliable, similar to 20mm Hispano MK.V
+* Engine can feel underwhelming at times
+* Bad performance in vertical manoeuvres

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->
 The prevalence of makeshift airfields created a need for jet aircraft that could comfortably take off and land on them.
 The Ouragan, which was relegated to properly developed runways, was selected by Dassault to pursue this need.
 Serial number 140 was selected to experiment with the use of a new gear that would be able to meet this requirement.
-Instead of the normal three-wheel landing gear, the plane was fitted with a normal nose gear and four “low pressure” wheels in the center.
+Instead of the normal three-wheel landing gear, the plane was fitted with a normal nose gear and four "low pressure" wheels in the center.
 A tail parachute was also fitted to help reduce the landing distance.
-The Barougan as it would be called (which stands for battle in Arabic), was able to take off from grass airfields and was a decent competitor to SNCASE’s Barouder.
+The Barougan as it would be called (which stands for battle in Arabic), was able to take off from grass airfields and was a decent competitor to SNCASE's Barouder.
 Unfortunately, budget cuts ended the program and the Barougan was reconverted back to its normal Ouragan configuration.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->